 Leaving enough space between dinner and bedtime

 Kairo has his dinner at 4pm which is usually whatever I decide to make for myself that day.
-This gives him enough time to digest the food properly, so it is not sitting heavy on his stomach which could make him irritable and fussy.
-I also try to avoid giving him anything with sugar in around this time as food/drinks with sugar in could give him a sugar high which would definitely contribute in having difficulty getting him to sleep.
+This gives him enough time to digest the food properly.
+This is so it is not sitting heavy on his stomach which could make him irritable and fussy.
+I also try to avoid giving him anything with sugar in around this time.
+Food/drinks with sugar in could give him a sugar high which would definitely contribute in having difficulty getting him to sleep.

 Dress down for bed

 At around 7pm I put him in to his sleeping clothes.
 Which involves a wipe down and putting him in to sleep-suit/ vest depending on the weather.
 This then puts him in to the tired stage.
 If I start changing his entire outfit after his milk this would most likely wake him up more and make him more alert.

 The last milk feed Kairo has just before bed is at 8pm which is right before his bed time at 8:30pm.
 This shouldn’t take no longer than 30 minutes to feed and change your baby.
 He has about 9 ounces or sometimes even 10ounces which would keep him right through the night until he wakes up in the morning.
 When I change Kairo’s nappy just before bed I always use the Pampers 12-hour night time nappies so that it keeps him right through the night and it doesn’t soak through.